 In a recent High Court case Strong v Woolworths Ltd the claimant slipped on a chip at the entrance of a Big W store.
 In this case, the court accepted that to comply with an occupiers duty of care, inspection and removal of slipping hazards must occur no less than every 20 minutes.

 Fitzsimmons v Coles Supermarkets Australia Pty Ltd

 In Fitzsimmons v Coles Supermarkets Australia Pty Ltd Coles was found liable for a woman slipping on a wet floor, despite there being three ‘wet floor’ signs.
 In this case, a Coles employee had not sufficiently mopped a spillage.
 Three warning signs were placed around the spill, and an employee was sent to bring back apparatus to clean the spill properly.
-Whilst the employee was obtaining same, staff did not monitor the area surrounding the spill.

 In this case, the Court found that it was reasonable for supermarkets to expect shoppers to be distracted, and strict measures, such as having staff to direct customers away from hazards, fell into their duty of care.